REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

 \subsection{AR-style Streaming Inference}

-Leveraging the ID-Context Cache and ASD strategies, the streaming model acquires the capability to condition current chunk synthesis on historical generative distributions.
-Based on this, we formulate an AR-style inference pipeline.
-The inference pipeline employs a dual-loop inference scheme, where the inner loop performs intra-chunk temporal diffusion and the outer loop executes inter-chunk recursion, progressively propagating historical information and ID anchors through ID-Context Cache.
+Leveraging the ID-Context Cache and ASD strategies, we formulate an AR-style inference pipeline.
+The pipeline employs a dual-loop inference scheme, where the inner loop performs intra-chunk diffusion and the outer loop executes inter-chunk recursion, progressively propagating historical information and ID anchors through ID-Context Cache.
 The resulting velocity flow is resolved to the latent space by an FM scheduler and reconstructed to pixel space via the temporal VAE decoder.
 During inference, we incorporate the Joint CFG~\cite{read} mechanism for classifier-free guidance.
-The complete inference pipeline is detailed in Algorithm 1.
+The complete pipeline is detailed in Algorithm 1.